Vitinho (footballer, born 1989): Early career

 Vitinho was born on 20 February 1989 in Metropolitano, Brazil.
-He started to play senior level football in 2010 at Série D club, Central.
+He began playing senior-level football in 2010 at Série D club Central.

 Gaz Metan Mediaș

-Afterwards, his cousin Eric de Oliveira convinced him to come to Romania and play for his team, Gaz Metan Mediaș.
-He made his Liga I debut on 21 October 2011 when coach Cristian Pustai sent him on the field in the 68th minute to replace Mădălin Ciucă in a 3–1 home win over Sportul Studențesc București.
+His cousin, Eric de Oliveira, convinced him to come to Romania and play for his team, Gaz Metan Mediaș.
+He made his Liga I debut on 21 October 2011 when coach Cristian Pustai sent him in the 68th minute to replace Mădălin Ciucă in a 3–1 home win over Sportul Studențesc București.
 On 16 December he scored his first goal in a 1–1 draw against FC Brașov.
-Until the end of the season he scored three more goals in three victories against Voința Sibiu, Pandurii Târgu Jiu and Oțelul Galați.
+Until the end of the season, Vitinho scored three more goals in three victories against Voința Sibiu, Pandurii Târgu Jiu and Oțelul Galați.
 In the same season he scored with a lob the only goal of a 1–0 win over Astra Ploiești II which helped Gaz Metan reach the quarter-finals of the Cupa României, coach Pustai saying after the game:"Vitinho is more slim than Eric, an interesting player who has fit into the team quite well."
-In the following season he got injured in the second round, during a game against Pandurii which kept him off the field for the rest of the first half of the season.
-In the second half he scored two goals in a loss to Oțelul and a draw against Petrolul Ploiești.
+In the 2012–13 season, Vitinho got injured in the second round, during a game against Pandurii, sidelining him for the rest of the first half of the season.
+In the second half of the season, he scored two goals in a loss to Oțelul and a draw against Petrolul Ploiești.

-In the next season, Vitinho scored again two goals, one in a 1–0 home win over Petrolul and the second in a 1–1 draw against FC Brașov from the last round of the season which helped his side earn the point that saved them from relegation.
-In July 2014, he suffered once more a hard injury in another game against Pandurii, this time from the Cupa Ligii, which kept him off the field for the first half of the season.
-In the last round of the 2014–15 season, Gaz Metan met FC Brașov again, each side needing a victory but the game ended 0–0 and they both relegated.
-That was Vitinho's last Liga I appearance, having a total of 65 matches with eight goals netted in the competition.
-He stayed with Gaz Metan for the first half of the 2015–16 Liga II season, scoring once in nine matches, leaving afterwards but the team managed to promote back to the first league without him.
+In the next season, Vitinho scored two goals, one in a 1–0 home win over Petrolul and the second in a 1–1 draw against FC Brașov in the last round, which helped his side earn the point that saved them from relegation.
+In July 2014, he again suffered a severe injury against Pandurii, this time in the Cupa Ligii, keeping him off the field for the first half of the season.
+In the last round of the 2014–15 season, Gaz Metan met FC Brașov again with both sides needing a victory, but the game ended in a 0–0 draw that resulted in the relegation of both teams.
+That was Vitinho's final Liga I appearance, as he finished his stint in the competition with a total of 65 matches and eight goals.
+He stayed with Gaz Metan for the first half of the 2015–16 Liga II season, scoring once in nine matches, and then left, but the team managed to gain promotion back to the first league without him.